TheKeyblader/TheKeyblader/articles/Stride Editor.md

 And they have all the same problem, I think Xaml styling is a lot more complicated than CSS.

 To conclude, it to the community to decide what framework to choose.

+### Extension

+I love this part, I passed a lot of time to think how to make the best extension and I think I arrive at something very promising.

+First what core of our editor?
+To answer this question we take Visual Studio.
+What we have when we install visual studio with no workload.